 Master of Science Degree in Nursing Education

-Upon completion of the Master of Science Degree or post master 's FNP, Nurse Educator, or CNL Certificate Programs, the graduate will be prepared to:
+Upon completion of the Master of Science in Nursing Degree or Post-Master’s Certificate in Nursing Education, graduates will be prepared to:

-- Use nursing theory and specialized knowledge in the functional roles of Nurse Educator, Family Nurse Practitioner, or CNL.
+- Use nursing theory and specialized knowledge in the functional roles of the Nurse Educator

 - Synthesize concepts from nursing, education, and other disciplines to influence professional practice.

-- Provide leadership within nursing and the health care delivery system for the improvement of client care.
+- Provide leadership within nursing, academic, and health care delivery system for the improvement of client care.

-- Conduct and/or use research which contributes to the development of the discipline of nursing.
+- Conduct and/or use research which contributes to the development of the discipline of nursing and nursing education

 - Continue professional growth through continuing education, specialty certification, and /or doctoral study in nursing.

 All Program applicants are required to be currently licensed as Registered Nurses in the State of Connecticut and hold a bachelor’s degree or master’s degree in nursing prior to the time of application.